rocket-pool/old.docs.rocketpool.net/src/guides/node/docker.md

 When your validator proposes a block on the ETH2 chain, you are allowed to include a short custom string that will be included in it and available for everyone to see.
 This is called the block's `graffiti`.
-You can enter a custom message here if you like, or leave it blank.
+You can enter a custom message here if you like or leave it blank.

 ```
 Please enter the Max Peers (leave blank for the default of 45)